shoaib6174/Articles/A* Algorithm.md

 # A* Algorithm in short for revision

+### Introduction
 The A* algorithm is a widely used and efficient graph traversal algorithm that finds the shortest path between two nodes in a weighted graph.
 It is commonly used in pathfinding and graph search applications, such as route planning in GPS systems and video games.

 The A* algorithm combines the benefits of two other popular algorithms, Dijkstra's algorithm and Greedy Best-First Search, by using a heuristic function to guide the search.
-The algorithm is guaranteed to find the shortest path if certain conditions are met
+The algorithm is guaranteed to find the shortest path if certain conditions are met.
+It intelligently searches through the possible paths, prioritizing the most promising ones first.

 In A* algorithm, the F score will be calculated with help of G score and H score -